-Firstly I’m going to explain the differences between Vanity Publishing and Self Publishing along with the reasons as to what can happen if you use the wrong publishing houses.
+Firstly I’m going to explain the differences between Vanity Publishing and Self Publishing along with the reasons as to what can potentially happen if you use the wrong publishing houses.

 If you are a writer and have produced either short stories, poems or a manuscript then the thought of actually getting your works into print is the icing on the cake so to speak.